Rituja-singh014/Rituja-singh014/README.md

 👀 I’m interested in data analytics, business intelligence, and turning raw data into actionable insights

-🌱 I’m currently learning advanced SQL, Power BI, and machine learning fundamentals
+🌱 I’m currently learning advanced SQL, Data analysis with AI, and machine learning fundamentals

 💞️ I’m looking to collaborate on data-driven projects, dashboards, and real-world problem-solving with data